Horizon of expectation

-Horizon of change
+Horizon change

 Jauss describes the reader as a functioning participant of the 'triangle' of text, writer and audience and that it is only the 'communication' between reader and text that will result in a shifting horizon of expectation.
 Interaction with a text can be emotive for the reader as their acquaintance with familiar features of genre can produce expectations for the 'middle and end' after the 'beginning' has provoked such anticipation.
 The horizon of expectations and rubrics invoked for a reader from previous texts will be aroused by a new text and are adjusted, transformed or merely replicated depending on the boundaries of the genre.
-A 'horizon of change' occurs when a reader's interaction with a new text results in invalidation of a 'familiar experience' or provides a new encounter.
-The 'distance' between the horizon of expectation and the horizon of change is called the 'aesthetic distance'.
-A text of which no horizon of change occurs fulfills all of the expectations of the reader and can be considered 'light reading'.
+A 'horizon change' occurs when a reader's interaction with a new text results in invalidation of a 'familiar experience' or provides a new encounter.
+The 'distance' between the horizon of expectation and the element or work that causes horizon change is called the 'aesthetic distance'.
+A text which causes no horizon change to occur fulfills all of the expectations of the reader and can be considered 'light reading'.
 These interactions satisfy the reader's sense of familiarity in the way of 'beauty', romanticism and the expected happy ending.
 If a composition challenges a reader's expectation, it can do so either with a positive result in the way of a new perception, or a negative one as in an unpleasant new experience.
 These expectations however may dissolve, or a negative aspect of a new text may become explicit, and thus form its own familiar expectation and become 'part of the horizon of future aesthetic experience'.
 Texts which are not aimed at a particular readership but which still penetrate 'the familiar horizon of expectations' so that those readers acquire them to the point that they become largely conventional, can result in other formerly celebrated texts judged as passe and thus completely disregarded.
 Liggins and Maunder (2004) use the example of the decline in regard toward the work of female Victorian writers by the start of the twentieth century by critics and audiences alike as a change in the expectation of both of these audiences occurred.